GARDEN REALM OF

 Interactive Map

-Our interactive map offers you a compact representation of all highlights and numerous sights.
-Look here for the most beautiful cycle paths and routes through the countryside.
-Choose the best restaurant for your stopover or accommodation with the ideal location for your overnight stay.
-So you can plan your visit easily and individually – and never lose track of things during the trip.
+Our interactive map offers you a compact presentation of all the highlights and numerous sights.
+Search here for the most beautiful cycle paths and routes through the countryside.
+Choose the best restaurant for your stopover or the accommodation with the ideal location for your overnight stay.
+You can plan your visit easily and individually – and never lose track during your trip.

 We are here for you